Guide

 Developed in the early part of the 20th Century, it is a modern percussion tool that uses compressed air to drive the hammer.
 The advantage of using an air hammer is that it strikes the surface of the stone with a soft touch and more frequently than if you use a hand hammer and chisel, therefore making it faster and more accurate.

-One thought on “HISTORY AND USES OF STONE CARVING TOOLS PRESENTED BY PETER ROCKWELL
+1 thoughts on “HISTORY AND USES OF STONE CARVING TOOLS PRESENTED BY PETER ROCKWELL

 1. mil Bor says: